Pinafore/nlp-hw/llm_opt/README.md

   addition to any accuracy / buzz ratio numbers you provide you also count the number of parameters.

-* [Up to 3 Points] The training code in `train` are taken directly from the Huggingface examples and I didn't think too much about them.
+* [Up to 3 Points] The LoRABERT training code in `train` is taken directly from the Huggingface examples and I didn't think too much about them.
 It's not clear that they're a good fit for the data.
 Can you find something substantially better?
 (Keeping the model / adaptation / etc. constant.)
   For example, we know accuracy isn't exactly what we want, but that's what's being optimized.

 Hints
 =================